vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ## Automatically Generate Server and Client Certificates and Use a Custom CA <a id="auto-server-client-custom-ca"></a>

+This example deploys a VCH with the following security configuration:

+- Uses an automatically generated server certificate.
+- Implements client authentication with an automatically generated client certificate.
+- Uses a custom CA to sign the client and server certificates.

 ### Prerequisite

-Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
+Create or obtain the `ca.pem` file for the CA that you use to sign certificates.

 ### Create VCH Wizard

-1. Leave the **Enable secure access to this VCH** switch in the green ON position.
-2. For **Source of certificates**, select the **Auto-generate** radio button.
-3. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
-4. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
-5. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
-6. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
-7. Click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+The Create Virtual Container Host wizard does not support automatic generation of client certificates.

 ### `vic-machine` Command

 This example `vic-machine create` command deploys a VCH with the following configuration:

-- Provides a wildcard domain `*.example.org` as the FQDN for the client systems that connect to the VCH, for use as the Common Name in the certificate.
+- Provides a wildcard domain `*.example.org` as the FQDN for the client systems that connect to the VCH, for use as the Common Name in the server certificate.
 - Specifies a folder for the certificates in the `--tls-cert-path` option.
 - Sets the certificate's `organization` (`O`) field to `My Organization`.
 - Generates certificates with a key size of 3072 bits.
-- Provides the path to an existing `ca.pem` file for the CA that you use to sign client certificates.
+- Provides the path to an existing `ca.pem` file for the CA that `vic-machine` uses to sign automatically generated client certificates.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1